supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-01.md

 ### Task 4: Configure HA for the Web tier

-In this task, you will configure a high-availability web tier.
+In this task, you will configure a High Availability web tier.
 This comprises two web server VMs, which you will locate behind an Azure load balancer.
 You will also configure the VMs to access the database using the Always On Availability Group endpoint you created earlier.

 1. In the Azure portal, navigate to **WebVM1**, select **Connect** followed by **Bastion**, and connect to the VM using the following credentials: